By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 Students should not “sit-in” on classes for which they do not register as auditors.
 No audit enrollment request will be approved after the ninth week of the semester.

 Any student who is regularly registered for courses and who satisfies the requirements shall receive credit except that no student shall receive credit for the same course twice, unless repeating the course is specifically authorized in the Graduate Catalog, as in a variable content course.
 Courses with the same number that cover the same course content cannot be counted more than once for credit.
-The parenthetical phrases (“Formerly offered as…”) and (“Also offered as…”) that follow a course description as a cross reference indicate that a student may not take both the course and the cross-referenced course.
+The parenthetical phrases (“Formerly offered as…”) and (“Also offered as…”) included in a course description as a cross reference indicate that a student may not take both the course and the cross-referenced course.
 A student is regularly registered for a course only if that student has conformed to all university or college regulations or requirements when applying to register.

 A student may repeat a course previously taken two times without seeking permission in order to earn a higher grade.
 When a student repeats a course, credit shall be allowed only once.
 Furthermore, in the computation of the grade point average, the registered credit and grade points for the highest grade shall be included in the GPA calculation and the registered credit and grade for the lower grade shall remain on the transcript, but shall be removed from the GPA calculation.